Haitian Carnival: Rara

 Haiti has a unique traditional carnival, Rara, that is separate from the main pre-Lent carnival celebrations.
 Rara processions take place during the day and sometimes at night during Lent, then culminate in a week-long celebration that takes place at the end of Lent, during the Catholic "Holy Week", which includes the Easter holiday.
 Rara has its roots in Haiti's an deyò areas, the rural areas around Port-au-Prince.
 It is based on peasant Easter celebration customs.
-Rara celebrations include parades with musicians playing drums, tin trumpets, bamboo horns called vaksens, and other instruments.
+Rara celebrations include parades with musicians playing drums, tin trumpets, bamboo horns called vaksens, and other instruments, and their style of music is likewise called rara music.
 Parades also include dancers and costumed characters such as Queens (called rèn), Presidents, Colonels, and other representatives of a complex rara band hierarchy, similar to the krewe organization of New Orleans Mardi Gras bands.

 Rara is called "Vodou taken on the road" by Haitians.
 Processions of female dancers follow male Vodou religious leaders, accompanied by drummers and vaksen bands, stopping at crossroads, cemeteries, and the homes of community leaders.
 Rara rituals are public acknowledgements of the power of local "big men" in the communities.
 Money is given to the leaders of rara organizations and communities during processions.
 The incorporation of military costumes and dance steps in rara processions is also an acknowledgement of the community hierarchy, and the folk belief that Vodou rituals, including rara, supported the success of the Haitian Revolution, and the continued well-being of Haiti.
 Rara band members believe that they have made a contract with spirits, and must perform for 18 years.
 If not, the sprits grow upset with them, and they will suffer a really slow, painful death.